 The Nominating Committee identifies and recommends new members to the Company's Board of Directors.
-The Nominating Committee consists of Messrs.
+During fiscal 2013, the Nominating Committee consisted of Messrs.
 Russell (chairman), Bogomolny and Tegnelia.
-A copy of the Charter of the Nominating Committee is posted in the Investor Relations portion of the Company's website (www.emcore.com).
-The Nominating Committee met 2 times in fiscal 2011.
+A copy of the Charter of the Nominating Committee is posted in the Corporate Governance section on the Investor tab of the Company's website (www.emcore.com).
+The Nominating Committee met two times in fiscal 2013.

 The Nominating Committee has not established specific minimum age, education, experience or skill requirements for potential director nominees.
 When considering a potential director candidate, the Nominating Committee considers the candidate's individual skills and knowledge, including experience in business, finance, or administration, familiarity with national and international business matters, and appreciation of the relationship of the Company's business to changing needs in our society.
 The Nominating Committee also carefully considers any potential conflicts of interest.
 All nominees must possess demonstrated character, good judgment, integrity, relevant business, functional and industry experience, and a high degree of acumen.
 Although the Nominating Committee does not have a formal policy with respect to diversity, in accordance with the Company's philosophy, the Nominating Committee endeavors to identify nominees that represent diverse backgrounds and experience in policy-making positions in business and technology, and in areas that are relevant to the Company's global activities.
-The Nominating Committee assesses the effectiveness of its efforts to achieve a Board with a diversity of backgrounds and experiences by periodically reviewing the skills and experiences of the Board as a whole, and each of the directors.
-As a result of this periodic review, the Nominating Committee recommended the appointment of Dr. Tegnelia to the Board of Directors in March 2011.
+The Nominating Committee assesses the effectiveness of its efforts to achieve a Board with a diversity of backgrounds and experiences of the Board as a whole, and each of the directors individually.